AstralVRZ/AstralVRZ.github.io/README.md

 # AstralVRZ.github.io
-Website where all my projects are displayed
+Website where all my projects and some info about me are displayed.

 # Todo list:
 - [ ] Add more silly geocities images.